Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Experiments

-\textbf{Quantitative Analysis.} Table~\ref{tab:quanti} shows our method outperforming all baselines in zero-shot SDV-Gen, achieving the highest dynamic degree (69.64) and identity consistency (DINO-I, 62.88), while maintaining strong motion smoothness (98.45) and text alignment (CLIP-T, 32.69).
-Compared to recent SDV-Gen methods such as Phantom and VACE, our approach yields competitive dynamics and identity scores even with much less training time and data.
-Among SDI-Gen$\rightarrow$I2V based pipelines (OminiControl+I2V, BLIP+I2V, IP-Adapter+I2V), BLIP+I2V attains the highest CLIP-I (79.29), but with weaker dynamics and DINO-I; our method offers a more balanced trade-off between motion and subject fidelity.
+Table~\ref{tab:quanti} reports VBench metrics for zero-shot SDV-Gen (Phantom and VACE use the publicly available Wan-2.1 1.3B versions).
+On VBench, our CogVideoX variant achieves the best Dynamic Degree (69.64) and the best identity consistency (DINO-I, 62.88), while maintaining high motion smoothness (98.45).
+Our Wan variant shows consistent gains with Dynamic Degree 66.67 and DINO-I 60.18, and also attains strong CLIP-I (78.28).
+While Phantom and VACE achieve slightly higher CLIP-T (33.51/33.60), our method remains competitive on text alignment (32.69/32.38) and substantially improves dynamics and identity.
+Among SDI-Gen$\rightarrow$I2V pipelines, BLIP+I2V attains highest CLIP-I (79.29) but exhibits weaker dynamics (49.17) and lower DINO-I (56.58), whereas our approach provides a more balanced trade-off between motion and subject fidelity.

+Table~\ref{tab:single_domain_stv} further evaluates Open S2V, where our Wan model achieves a total score of 53.26\% with only 288 training hours, surpassing Phantom-14B (53.17\%, about 30K hours) and remaining close to stronger large-scale baselines.
+Our CogVideoX model reaches 50.05\% total score with the same 288-hour budget and achieves the best GmeScore (70.53\%) among the listed methods.
+VACE-14B attains the highest total score (58.00\%) but requires about 210K training hours, highlighting the favorable compute-performance trade-off of our approach.

-\textbf{Qualitative Analysis.} As illustrated on the left of Fig~\ref{fig:quali}, our method demonstrates better detail, ID consistency, and motion-awareness than tuning-free baselines Vidu~2.0 and VideoBooth, and is competitive with Phantom and VACE with Wan.
-For the backpack example, our model faithfully reproduces fine textures and foreground motion, whereas Vidu~2.0 preserves ID but exhibits jittery trajectories, and VideoBooth yields the weakest identity fidelity.
-Our approach preserves identity under diverse motions, matching the quantitative gains observed in Tab~\ref{tab:quanti}.
+\textbf{Qualitative Analysis.} As shown on the left of Fig.~\ref{fig:quali}, our method produces sharper subject details and more consistent identity than tuning-free baselines such as Vidu~2.0 and VideoBooth, while remaining competitive with recent SDV-Gen methods (Phantom and VACE).
+In the backpack example, VideoBooth largely fails to follow the prompt, collapsing to unrelated close-up frames.
+Vidu~2.0 preserves the backpack appearance but shows less stable motion across frames.
+In contrast, our CogVideoX and Wan variants better retain fine backpack textures and maintain coherent foreground motion, consistent with the VBench gains in Tab.~\ref{tab:quanti}.

-We show qualitative comparisons with CustomCrafter~\cite{customcrafter} and Still-Moving~\cite{stillmoving} using their official samples in Fig~\ref{fig:quali} (right).
-Our results in rows~2,3 and row~5,6 remain more identity-faithful, whereas CustomCrafter often exhibits distorted or drifting details, with Still-Moving~\cite{stillmoving} neglects details such as whiskers.
-Also note that ours~\emph{mini}, fine-tuned only with 4,000 pairs of SDI-Gen data, also demonstrates competitive quality to baselines.
+We also compare against per-subject tuning methods CustomCrafter~\cite{customcrafter} and Still-Moving~\cite{stillmoving} using their official samples (Fig.~\ref{fig:quali}, right).
+For the teddy-bear sequence, CustomCrafter exhibits noticeable shape/texture drift across frames, whereas our results are more identity-faithful.
+For the cat sequence, Still-Moving tends to lose fine facial details (e.g., whiskers) and shows weaker detail preservation, while our results better maintain subject appearance under motion.
+We further find that \emph{ours-mini}, trained with only 4{,}000 SDI-Gen pairs, remains competitive against these baselines.
+We discuss this further in the ablation below.